 A business attorney who specializes in Arizona employment law can help you learn about additional requirements for employers and help you stay in compliance.

-Benefits and Drawbacks of Forming an Arizona LLC
+Pros and Cons of Forming an Arizona LLC

 - Owners of an LLC aren’t personally liable for business debts (as long as adequate separation is maintained between personal and business finances)